RedGhoul/FiberToDo/ReadMe.md

-# Fiber Starter
+# Fiber Todo - Based on Fiber Starter

-Easily start your new Go Lang project using Server Side rendering, and cookie based auth.
+A server side rendered todo list app, using golang and js

 ### Tech Used